Sign in

 In a world rapidly embracing artificial intelligence, the terms Agentic AI and AI Agents often get tangled in tech discussions.
 While both aim to automate and enhance decision-making, advanced artificial intelligence systems operate on entirely different paradigms.
 As businesses lean toward greater automation and intelligence, understanding the difference between Agentic AI and AI Agents can redefine your approach to innovation and scalability.

-Platforms like Auto-GPT, BabyAGI, and DhiWise are pioneering aspects of Agentic AI by enabling workflows that require minimal human oversight.
+Platforms like Auto-GPT, BabyAGI, and DhiWise are pioneering Agentic AI by enabling workflows that require minimal human oversight.

 AI Agents, in contrast, are traditional AI programs designed to perform specific tasks in response to input.
 They may use rule-based systems, machine learning, or neural networks but are fundamentally reactive or narrowly proactive, operating within a defined scope that limits their ability to manage more complex challenges.